Getting Started

 import { interactivity } from '@threlte/extras'

-import { spring } from 'svelte/motion'
+import { Spring } from 'svelte/motion'

 interactivity()

-const scale = spring(1)
+const scale = new Spring(1)

 </script>